USF-HII/usf-hii.github.io/pages/hii-hpc/linux.md

 ### Linux

-The HII-HPC Cluster runs within a [Linux](https://www.linuxfoundation.org/about/about-linux) environment.
+The HII-HPC Cluster runs on the [Linux](https://www.linuxfoundation.org/about/about-linux) operating system.
-Linux is an open-source computing environment utilized by 95% of the high performance computing sector.
+Linux is an open-source computing environment utilized by a majority of the HPC community.

-To fully utilize the HII-HPC Cluster, a solid understanding of the Linux Command Line and comfort with its associated tools is highly recommended.
+To utilize the HII-HPC Cluster, facility with the Linux command line and its associated tools is recommended.

 #### Resources